dart-lang/test/pkgs/checks/README.md

 check(someString).contains('expected pattern');
 ```

-If a failure may not be have enough context about the actual or expected values
+If a failure may not have enough context about the actual or expected values
-when an expectation fails, add a "Reason" in the failure message by passing a
+from the expectation calls alone, add a "Reason" in the failure message by
-`because:` argument to `check()`.
+passing a `because:` argument to `check()`.

 ```dart
 check(